-The PKH26 labelled cell members of MenSCs emitted strong red fluorescence with a clear cell configuration under a confocal microscope, and nuclei were stained with DAPI.
-The labelling rate of PKH26 was more than 95%.
+The PKH26 labeled cell members of MenSCs emitted strong red fluorescence with a clear cell configuration under a confocal microscope, and nuclei were stained with DAPI.
+The labeling rate of PKH26 was more than 95%.
 After serial passages, the fluorescent signal intensity from the PKH26-MenSCs decreased with time but could also be detected (Figure 3).

-Effect of PKH26 on the cytomorphology, viability and multipotential differentiation of MenSCs
+Effects of PKH26 on the cytomorphology, viability and multipotential differentiation of MenSCs

-PKH26-MenSCs presented with long, spindle-shaped, fibroblast -like adherent growth, and no remarkable morphological changes were found, which showed that the labelling procedure did not impair cytomorphology.
+PKH26-MenSCs presented with long, spindle-shaped, fibroblast -like adherent growth, and no remarkable morphological changes were found, which indicated that the labelling procedure did not impair cytomorphology.
 To assess the effect of PKH26 on the viability of MenSCs, CCK-8 assays were conducted and a cell growth curve generated.
-No significant difference between the PKH26-MenSCS and unlabelled MenSCs was observed on d 1 to d 7 (n = 6, P > 0.05), confirming that PKH26 dye had no effect on cell viability.
+No significant difference between the PKH26-MenSCS and unlabeled MenSCs was observed on d 1 to d 7 (n = 6, P > 0.05), confirming that PKH26 dye had no effect on cell viability.
 After 3 wk of induction of adipogenic and osteogenic differentiation in vitro, bone nodules formed by osteogenically differentiated PKH26-MenSCs were visualized by alizarin red S staining.
 Adipogenic differentiation was identified by oil red O staining.
 Differentiated PKH26-MenSCs produced intracytoplasmic lipid droplets and stained positive (Figure 4).
 These results indicated that PKH26 had no adverse effect on the multipotential differentiation ability.